Xentoxin/traveling-Salesman-Problem/README.md

 2- Input Cities and their locations by hand OR let the locations be randomized 3- Javac Tester.java
 4- Run Tester

+Notes:
+The lack of commiting,pushing, branching and merging on the github is due to the fact that both Alvin and Hao Yu only do work on one respective device.
+Alvin and Hao Yu kept saving files on their device instead of commiting.
+Furthermore, work was done whilst screensharing on Skype.